ehsan-mozaffari/java-playground/src/main/java/generic/GENERICS-1.md

 ### Bounded Type Parameters
+Bounded type parameters are key to the implementation of generic algorithms.
 There may be times when you'll want to restrict the kinds of types that are allowed to be passed to a type parameter.
 For example, a method that operates on numbers might only want to accept instances of Number or its subclasses.
 This is what bounded type parameters are for.
+The following is how we read that _Bounded Type Parameter_:
+`<T extends Comparable<T>`: Type parameter `T` bounded by `Comparable<T>`.

 To declare a bounded type parameter, list the type parameter's name, followed by the extends keyword, followed by its upper bound.
 See [Example 3](GENERICS-EXAMPLES.md#example-3---generic-method-bounded-type-parametere3genericmethodboundedtypeparametersjava-)